Venturing to Other Worlds

 The Lion, the Witch and the Wardrobe by C.S.
 Lewis, a childhood dream, and a journal.
 What do they have in common?
 Take a short venture with me to find out…

 My path to salvation began with a classic fantasy, told to me in the midst of my secular world, for when I was in the fifth grade, my teacher read aloud to my class The Lion, the Witch and the Wardrobe by C.S.
 Lewis.
 In doing so, she opened my eyes to adventure and possibilities, all the while helping me escape a world of darkness for a short time.
 At its conclusion, I wondered, Is God real?
 He couldn’t be, right?
-For if He existed, innocent young girls wouldn’t suffer the wrath of drunken addicts, or the torment of abandonment.
+For if He existed, the obstacles of life would not.

 I continued to speculate.
 Each time God placed believers in my path—a high school teacher, a college friend, and a college coach—my fascination with the possibility grew stronger until the truth stunned me like a slap to the face (cliché, I know).
 God indeed lives in the form of the Father, the Son, and the Holy Spirit.
 He rescues.
 He saves.
 And He waited for me.
 Then He embraced me.
 It all started with a little seed, planted in the empty heart of the girl I once was.
 Yet, I still feared the ways in which the Lord planned to use me.